UtrechtUniversity/yoda/docs/administration/configuring-data-access-passwords.md

 For Data Access Passwords to function properly it requires the following variables to be set:
 - enable_tokens (default: `false`), used by Ansible during setup.
+- token_database_password, used as password for the token database.

 For customization purposes, you can also configure:
 - token_database